vishalmanes109/vishalmanes109/README.md

 <marquee style="color:white;font-weight:900;font-size:20px"> I'm a Full-Stack Developer and Machine Learning Enthusiast, always ready to learn new things.</marquee>

-- 🧑🏽‍💻I am full stack developer with around 3 years of professional experience.
+- 🧑🏽‍💻I am a full-stack developer with around 4+ years of professional experience.
-- 💻 I am skilled in MERN stack, aws, Relational database, GraphQl, Serverless.
+- 💻 I am skilled in NodeJs, React, MongoDB, AWS, GCP, SQL, GraphQl, and Serverless.
-- 🌟 I’m currently developing SportsBuzz WebApp that  helps poeple to join their favourite sport club and join the sport community from your area.
+- 🌟 I’m currently developing SportsBuzz WebApp that  helps people join their favorite sports club and the sports community from your area.

 <br>